Business

 Following the merger, CopperCo shareholders will own about 54 per cent of the enlarged entity, and Minsec shareholders and option holders will hold about 46 per cent.

-Shares in CopperCo were up half a cent, or 1.79 per cent, to 28.5 cents while Minsec's shares were unchanged at 75 cents.
+Shares in CopperCo were up 1.5 cents, or 5.36 per cent, at 29.5 cents at 1214 AEST while Minsec's shares were unchanged.